Former U.S. Department of Homeland Security

 Neumann served during the George W. Bush administration managing President Bush's Faith-Based and Community Initiatives, which involved working with the Departments of Education and Housing Development.
-From 2003 to 2005, Neumann worked at the White House as part of the inaugural staff of the Homeland Security Council post 9/11.
-The job included working with the different government security agencies to counter terrorism.
-She was part of a team of officials that enacted several anti-terrorism measures.
-Neumann served as an executive assistant to Homeland Security Advisor, John A Gordon, shifting eventually to serve as a Homeland Security policy advisor for a year and as Associate Director of the Domestic Counterterrorism Directorate.
-As a director, she advised the presidential appointee on Homeland Security policy initiatives.
-Neumann left the Bush Administration and worked with the Senior Advisor to the Program Manager for the Information Sharing Environment, Office of the Director of National Intelligence, where she helped author and coordinate the implementation of key components of the 2007 White House National Strategy for Information Sharing.
-She also worked as a contractor helping businesses with cyber security and risk assessments, and DHS in developing threat assessments and in restructuring and opening regional field offices.
+From 2003 to 2005, Neumann worked at the White House as part of the inaugural staff of the Homeland Security Council post 9/11, where she worked with government security agencies to counter terrorism.
+Newmann was part of a team of officials that enacted several anti-terrorism measures.
+Neumann served as an executive assistant to Homeland Security Advisor, John A. Gordon, and eventually became a Homeland Security policy advisor and later Associate Director of the Domestic Counterterrorism Directorate.
+As Associate Director, she advised the presidential appointee on Homeland Security policy initiatives.
+Neumann left the Bush administration and worked with the Senior Advisor to the Program Manager for the Information Sharing Environment, Office of the Director of National Intelligence, where she helped author and coordinate the implementation of key components of the 2007 White House National Strategy for Information Sharing.
+She also worked as a contractor assisting businesses with cyber security and risk assessments and helped the Department of Homeland Security (DHS) develop threat assessments and restructure and open regional field offices.